DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 ### Other technical aspects

 The server runs on a Raspberry Pi 4 4GB, with Raspberry Pi OS 32-bit.
 Several attempts at upgrading to a 64-bit distro have failed, including Raspberry Pi OS Beta (Couldn't handle backports), openSUSE (RaspPi version is broken), and Ubuntu MATE (Very bad optimising).

+The AdGuard Home update channel in use is the Beta channel (As opposed to Stable or Nightly).

 ### Privacy